TTeesting/go-swan-client/README.md

 ### 2.1 Deploy RPC Service

 You can deploy your RPC service by the following command.
 And the example give you a test case of your rpc service.
-More important, the RPC service is
+More importantly, the RPC service provided by swan-client is compatible with thirteen public chain jsonrpc-api.
+The detail of public chain RPC-API documents and blockchain browsers can be found [here](document/rpc-cmd-example.md ':include')
 ```
 nohup swan-client daemon >> swan-client.log 2>&1 &
 ```